Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 - Setting up the client and server pair

-  You can [set up the client and server pair](#getting-the-client-and-server) by creating a new server using the `createServer()` method.
+  You can [set up the client and server pair](#getting-client-and-server) by creating a new server using the `createServer()` method.
 On the client side, you can get a client and find active servers using the `getClient()` and `findServers()` methods.

 - Managing requests

   You can [send a request](#managing-requests) from the client to the server to modify various playback attributes.
 In the server, you can set up a listener to react to the client request and perform the requested task.

+- Setting and getting the server icon URI

+  You can [set the server icon URI](#setting-and-getting-server-icon-uri) and read it from the client.

 - Receiving notifications from the server

-  You can [receive notifications on changes made by the server](#receiving-notifications-from-the-server) by registering a listener with the `addPlaybackInfoChangeListener()` method.
+  You can [receive notifications on changes made by the server](#receiving-notifications-from-server) by registering a listener with the `addPlaybackInfoChangeListener()` method.

 - Sending custom commands